A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Preliminaries

-\begin{definition}[valued relational clone] A \emph{valued relational clone (over $A$)} is a subset of ${\mathscr R}_A$ that is closed under forming sums of atomic expressions, projecting, shifting, non-negative scaling, $\Feas$, and $\Opt$.
-For a~valued structure $\bA$ with the domain $A$, we write $\langle \bA \rangle$ for the smallest valued relational clone that contains the valued relations of $\bA$.
-If $R \in \langle \bA \rangle$, we say that $\bA$ \emph{expresses} $R$. \end{definition}
+\begin{definition}[valued relational clone] A \emph{valued relational clone (over $A$)} is a subset of ${\mathscr R}_A$ that is closed under forming sums of atomic expressions, projecting, shifting, non-negative scaling, $\Feas$, and $\Opt$; \checked{we will refer to expressions formed this way as \emph{pp-expressions}.} For a~valued structure $\bA$ with the domain $A$, we write $\langle \bA \rangle$ for the smallest valued relational clone that contains the valued relations of $\bA$.
+If $R \in \langle \bA \rangle$, we say that $\bA$ \checked{\emph{pp-expresses}} $R$. \end{definition}

-\begin{remark} Note that if a~valued relational clone $\mathscr C$ contains a~set $S \subseteq {\mathscr R}_A$ of crisp relations, then every relation which is primitively positively definable from $S$ is in $\mathscr C$ by forming a~sum of the corresponding atomic expressions and projecting on the variables that are not existentially quantified.
-Therefore, valued relational clones are a~generalization of relational clones.
-Moreover, if $\bA$ is a relational structure and $R \in \langle \bA \rangle$, then $R$ is essentially crisp and $\Feas(R)$ is primitively positively definable from $\bA$; this is easily verified by induction. \end{remark}
+Note that every relation which is primitively positively definable from a~set $S \subseteq {\mathscr R}_A$ of crisp relations lies in $\langle S \rangle$.
+Moreover, if $\bA$ is a relational structure and $R \in \langle \bA \rangle$, then $R$ is essentially crisp and $\Feas(R)$ is primitively positively definable from $\bA$; this is easily verified by induction. \checked{This justifies the use of the acronym `pp' that stands for primitive positive, because pp-expressions generalize primitive positive definitions.}

-The following lemma is the main motivation for the concept of expressibility.
+The following lemma is the main motivation for the concept of \checked{pp-}express\-ibility.

 \begin{lemma}[Lemma 4.6 in~\cite{Resilience-VCSPs}] Let $\bA$ be a~valued structure on a~countable domain with an oligomorphic automorphism group and a~finite signature.
 Suppose that $\bB$ is a~valued structure with a~finite signature over the same domain $A$ such that every valued relation of $\bB$ is from $\langle \bA \rangle$.
 Then there is a~polynomial-time reduction from $\VCSP(\bB)$ to $\VCSP(\bA)$. \end{lemma}